shawntabrizi/rust-state-machine/8/template/README.md

 }
 ```

 `T` and `E` are generic parameters that allow you to customize the result type for your needs.
-For the purposes of this tutorial, we will always return `Ok(())` when everything completes okay, and a `Err(&static str)` to describe any errors with a basic string.
+For the purposes of this tutorial, we will always return `Ok(())` when everything completes okay, and a `Err(&'static str)` to describe any errors with a basic string.

 You can then define the `Result` type like: